vanhoefm/blackhat17-pocs/openbsd/README.md

 		sudo ./hostapd hostapd.conf

+The network trace [example-mitm-attack.pcapng](example-mitm-attack.pcapng) contains an example network trace of a successfull man-in-the-middle attack against an OpenBSD client.

 ## Details

 The AP does perform some state checks during the handshake (though not for EAPOL-Key Request frames).